For my most up-to-date work across outlets and platforms:

 - BIV podcasts

-Earlier this year, I ventured to Silicon Valley to explore why British Columbians are heading south, and what they think of Vancouver as a technology hub.
+In 2017, I ventured to Silicon Valley to explore why British Columbians are heading south, and what they think of Vancouver as a technology hub.
 Read the story.

 Alternative business structures pushed for B.C. law firms: Many agree that innovation should be brought to the delivery of legal services.
 How far innovation should be pushed however is a point of much debate in legal and academic circles.